TNA News: Impact Star Suffers Serious Injury During Match, Undergoes Life-Saving Surgery

 — D J Z (@IAmDJZ) April 7, 2017

-Just one day out of surgery, Micheal Paris was already up in his hotel room and walking around but still very slowly.
+Just one day out of surgery, Micheal Paris was already up in his hotel room and walking around, but still very slowly.
 It is going to be weeks, if not longer, until he is able to be back to normal and even think about getting back into the ring.

 Charlie Santo, who wrestles as Gringo Loco, kept updating fans about Paris on his personal Facebook page and continuously asked for prayers.
-They were extremely concerned regarding the injury and how is health or life may be affected by what happened in the ring.
+They were extremely concerned regarding the injury and how his health or life may be affected by what happened in the ring.

 Santos ended up updating everyone once Paris was out of surgery and said he would stay at the hospital and be observed for “3-5 days” depending on how things go.
 Doctors believe he will eventually recover fully which is great news.